How To Install

 Install Sensor Probe(s)

-Once the heat wire is installed, place the thermostat sensor probe(s) into the RPM mats and secure with hot glue.
+Once the heating wire is installed, place the thermostat sensor probe(s) into the RPM Mats and secure with hot glue.
 This picture shows two sensor probes installed, which is not required, but recommended (a backup in case one fails).

 Step 4: Install Leveling Cement

 Check the RPM mats to ensure the surface is free of oils, dust or any other foreign matter that could hinder adhesion.